ideal-lab5/iris-docs/src/pallets_iris_session.md

 ### Session-based approach to adding and rewarding storage providers

+*Note*: We currently follow a fairly naive scheme for incentivizing validators to store content.
+We intend to replace the below scheme with something much more mature in the future.

 Validator nodes are a superset of the storage provider nodes.
 Validators, using the iris-session pallet, can request to store some owned content added to Iris.
 For example, if a node has added data and created a content asset class, then a validator node can request to store the content during the subsequent session.

 There are three phases to each session: